Mazid2003/Job-practice/Networking/readme.md

 | Switch                    | Connects devices in a LAN and forwards data based on MAC                   | Improves LAN efficiency                                                        |

 ---
+🔥 More Essentials or Keywords everyone should know...
-🔥 Additional Libraries (Highly Recommended)
+ (Highly Recommended)

 | Concept                  | What It Is                                                                 | Why It Matters                                                                 |
 |---------------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------------|